CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 \paragraph{Baselines.}

-As references, we evaluate the original DLMs under their official inference settings.
-For LLaDA, we enable block-wise decoding.
-Dream does not support block-wise decoding, so we extend the baseline accordingly.
-Because our work targets two orthogonal axes of inference acceleration of (1) KV caching and (2) step reduction, we include three inference-time baselines that isolate or combine these factors: (i) dLLM-Cache~\cite{liu2025dllmcache}, which focuses on (1) via adaptive feature caching; (ii) Fast-dLLM (Parallel)~\cite{wu2025fastdllm}, which targets (2) via confidence thresholding; and (iii) Fast-dLLM (Parallel + Dual Cache)~\cite{wu2025fastdllm}, which combines (1)\,+\,(2) via approximate dual-cache KV caching.
+As references, we evaluate the original DLMs using block-wise decoding under their official inference settings.
+Because our work targets two orthogonal axes of inference acceleration, (1) \emph{KV caching} and (2) \emph{step reduction}, we include three inference-time baselines: (i) dLLM-Cache~\cite{liu2025dllmcache}, which focuses on (1) via adaptive feature caching; (ii) Fast-dLLM (Parallel)~\cite{wu2025fastdllm}, which targets (2) via confidence thresholding; and (iii) Fast-dLLM (Parallel + Dual Cache)~\cite{wu2025fastdllm}, which combines (1)\,+\,(2) via approximate dual-cache KV caching.
 We omit D2F~\cite{wang2025d2f} here because it is trained for $L_g{=}512$ and reports on Dream-7B-Base rather than Dream-7B-Instruct.
-For autoregressive comparisons, we evaluate Qwen2.5-7B-Instruct~\cite{qwen2024techreport} alongside Dream and Llama-3.1-8B-Instruct~\cite{dubey2024llama} alongside LLaDA.
-For fair comparison, we use a fixed generation length of $L_g{=}256$, greedy decoding (temperature $0.0$), a block size of $B{=}32$ for block-wise decoding, and a token-confidence threshold of $\tau_{\text{conf}}{=}0.9$.
+For autoregressive comparisons, we evaluate Qwen2.5-7B-Instruct~\cite{qwen2024techreport} alongside Dream and Llama-3.1-8B-Instruct~\cite{grattafiori2024llama} alongside LLaDA.
+For fair comparison across methods, we fix $L_g{=}256$, use greedy decoding (temperature $0.0$), apply the same $B{=}32$, and set the token-confidence threshold to $\tau_{\text{conf}}{=}0.9$.
 Further details are in Appendix~\ref{appendix:evaluation}.